 Other early explorers included mountaineering groups and recreational hikers.
 In the early 20th century, ascents of Mount Olympus were achieved by members of the National Geographic Society of Washington, D.C., the American Alpine Club, and the Explorers Club of New York City.
-In August 1907 a party of mountaineers achieved the summits of East Peak, Middle Peak, and West Peak of Mount Olympus.
+In August 1907 "The Mountaineers Club" achieved the summits of East Peak, Middle Peak, and West Peak of Mount Olympus.